hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/writings_prose_and_poems/458_hinduism_and_shri_ramakrishna.md

 record tradition or history, or merely provide incentives to duty, form the Vedas in the real sense.

-The Vedas are divided into two portions, the Jnâna-kânda (knowledge-portion) and the Karma-kânda (ritual-portion).
-The ceremonies and the fruits of the Karma-kanda are confined within the limits of the world of Mâyâ, and therefore they have been undergoing and will undergo transformation according to the law of change which operates through time, space, and personality.
+The Vedas are divided into two portions, the Jnāna-kānda (knowledge-portion) and the Karma-kānda (ritual-portion).
+The ceremonies and the fruits of the Karma-kanda are confined within the limits of the world of Māyā, and therefore they have been undergoing and will undergo transformation according to the law of change which operates through time, space, and personality.